Highway shield: Mainland China

+For general roads (like general national and provincial roads, county, village, and special-use roads), the shield displays the administrative letter "G(S/X/Y/C/Z)" followed by a three-digit number.
+National expressways specifically have shields that begin with the letter "G".
+For main arteries like radial roads from the capital, north-south vertical roads, east-west horizontal roads, and regional ring roads, the shield shows "G" followed by up to two digits.
+For bypasses, connecting roads, and parallel roads, the shield combines the "G" designation with a two-digit main line number, a type identifier, and a sequence number.

+Provincial expressways start with the letter "S".
+The main arteries and city bypass/connecting road shields display the "S" followed by up to two or two digits, respectively.
+These provincial expressway shields typically have a yellow background with black characters, showing the province's abbreviation followed by "Expressway", like "Su Expressway" for Jiangsu or "Zhe Expressway" for Zhejiang.
+In provinces with dense provincial expressway networks, like Guangdong, where S1-S99 cannot cover all roads, shorter connecting roads may use an "S" followed by a four-digit number.

+National expressways (国道) feature a red background at the top of their shields, indicating their status as national routes.
+Provincial expressways (省道) have a yellow background at the top.
+All other road categories use a white background for their shields.

 Germany

 German Autobahns as the nation's federal controlled-access highway system use a blue shield with slanted edges and white lettering.
 Other federal highways use a yellow shield with black lettering.
-The color schemes mirror the country’s directional signange coloring system on these two types of roads.
+The color schemes mirror the country's directional signage coloring system on these two types of roads.

 Hong Kong

 The Hong Kong Strategic Route and Exit Number System states that the standard shield should consist of a yellow, bullet-shaped shield with the route number in black color.
 It is used on all numbered routes in Hong Kong.

 Japan

 The national highways of Japan use a triangular blue shield with a white route number.
 The expressways use a rectangular green shield with a white letter and number combination with the name of the route written in Japanese and English.
 Routes on urban expressways are signed with a green shield with white numbers.
 The Shuto Expressway system also uses this sign but with the route name written in kanji-characters above the number.
 Prefecture-maintained routes use a hexagonal blue shield with a white route number, letter, or combination of both.